videntity/json-data-tools/README.md

     `<command> -h`

-The general rule is:
+For tools that use MongoDB, you should supply a database and

     <command> <file/dir to load> <db_name> <collection_name>

 By default, if you pass in db/collection name that already exists in your MongoDB, the import will only add to it.
-If you pass the `-d` option to a command, the specified collections will be dropped before importing the new data.
+If you pass the `-d` option to a command, the specified collection contents will be deleted before importing the new data.

 Also by default: